NuttidaLab/spikeRNN/docs/examples.rst

 Examples
 ========

-This section provides detailed examples of using the complete SpikeRNN framework for training rate RNNs and converting them to spiking networks.
+This section provides detailed examples of using the complete spikeRNN framework for training rate RNNs and converting them to spiking networks.
+The examples below can be run interactively in a Python environment or adapted into standalone scripts.

 Complete Workflow Example
 ----------------------------------------